 As an added benefit, a dew shield can increase the contrast in your images by acting as a light baffle.
 A dew shield blocks stray light from entering the telescope lens, and can also protect it from any dust and dirt in that is stirred up around the telescope.

-Most of the refractor telescopes I have used include a built-in, retractable dew shield, such as the William Optics Z61, and Explore Scientific ED102.
+Most of the refractor telescopes I have used include a built-in, retractable dew shield, such as the William Optics Z61, and Sky-Watcher Esprit 100.
 I have also constructed a homemade dew shield for my Newtonian reflector using a soft foam flooring material similar to a camping mat.

-Left – My homemade dew shield (Camping mat) on a Newtonian Reflector
+My homemade dew shield (camping mat) on a Newtonian Reflector

 Keeping your telescopes and lenses dry